HArt11/taskmanager/README.md

 * ### Code
 <br>
-The html, CSS and Javascript code for game was adapted from the TaskManager tutorial on non-relational databases, using a Code Instiute template (CodeAnywhere) with deployment via Heroku.
+The html, CSS and Javascript code for game was adapted from the TaskManager tutorial on non-relational databases, using a Code Instiute template (CodeAnywhere) with deployment via Heroku.,and SQLAlchemy.

 I referred to W3Schools, YouTube tutorials, Slack, Stack Overflow and peers when I encountered issues, which were primarily to do with layout issues and media queries.